|« PreviousNext »|

 To see sample signed requests, see Signed Signature Version 4 Requests Examples.

-If you have questions about Signature Version 4 that are not answered in this guide, see the Signature Version 4 Inquiries page.
+If you have questions about Signature Version 4 that are not answered in this guide, please post your question in the AWS Identity and Access Management discussion forum.

 The following services support Signature Version 4: